DaanWur/prompt-task/README.md

 ### Database

 - **PostgreSQL:** The service uses PostgreSQL for storing user data.
 The database is deployed using Docker for easy setup and management.
+- **Redis:** The service uses a caching module on a Redis DB.
+Using Redis was a more robust implementation than using the default in-memory cache.

 ## Limitations